 The second thing that changed Mercury’s mind was that the Comet sold quite well for the first couple of years, during those compact boom years.
 The real Mercuries didn’t.
 In fact the Comet outsold the big Mercs almost two-to-one in ’61.
 Probably explains best why the Comet became a genuine Mercury in ’62.

 The Comet was a stretched and re-skinned Falcon.
 Actually, only the sedans rode on a lengthened 114″ wheelbase and had that loopy rear end.
 For cost-efficiency’s sake, Comet wagons were thinly disguised Falcons with a Comet front clip.
 Since Comets were planned to be Edsels, some parts still carried the “E” prefix.
-And that rear taillight lens looks mighty similar to those on the 1960 Edsel.
+And the sedan’s rear taillight lens looks mighty similar to those on the 1960 Edsel.

 Except for the taillights and finlets, the Comet’s styling was actually way ahead of the whole Ford clan in 1960.
 It almost perfectly predicts the ’62 Fairlane and Meteor twins, as well as Ford’s general styling trend in the first half of the sixties.
 Of course, it wears that ’58 T-Bird roof proudly, like so many other Fords of the era.
 And by 1962, the Comet’s tail entered a more mainstream galaxy.

-Except for that longer wheelbase, the Comet shared its mechanicals with the Falcon.
+Other than that longer wheelbase, the Comet shared its mechanicals with the Falcon.
 That meant only one engine for the Comet’s abbreviated first year: the 144 cubic inch (2.35973722 liter) six that packed all of 90 hp (gross) at 4200 rpm.
 That would be about 75 of today’s (net) ponies.
 That made it the feeblest of the semi-upscale new compacts.

 The two-speed automatic strangled that herdlet of ponies dead in their tracks.
 Good thing the slightly stronger 170 cubic inch came along in ’61, as well as the little 260 V8 in ’62.
 But with a stick and a glass-pack muffler like this one, the little six at least sounds like it’s making half-way decent forward progress.